radheshyambsoni/LeetCode-Java/README.md

-## Getting Started
-- This repo contains my LeetCode submissions in Java.
+## This repo contains my LeetCode submissions in Java.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Compiled output files generated in the `bin` folder by default.
+You can find the code files in the `src` in the respective topic folders